 Capcom Released SFV in February 2016, meaning the game has been out for almost four years at the time of writing and the developers never fixed this issue.
 Meanwhile, it took a community member roughly two days to resolve it on PC, with most of the time apparently going into reverse engineering, not implementing the fix itself.

-In the case of the third party fix, it seems to work great on PC as it pretty much eliminates one-sided rollbacks and makes the game more enjoyable for both players in a match.
+In the case of the third party fix, it seems to as it pretty much eliminates one-sided rollbacks and makes the game more enjoyable for both players in a match.
 The fix is not without its problems though and they surfaced only in the case of crossplay so far.